Time to start the job interview prep

 Here are some typical questions that may be asked of you in an interview:

-- What parts of this job interest you the most?
+- Which parts of this job interest you the most?

-- What do you consider your special skills and abilities are?
+- What do you consider your special skills and abilities to be?

 - What is your experience in this type of work?